prisma-labs/graphql-framework-experiment/docs/guides/conventions.md

 ## Project Layout

+Nexus honours settings within `tsconfig.json`.
+This ensures that Nexus and your IDE perform matching static analysis.

+_project root_

+Project Root is the CWD (current working directory) for all CLI invocatons.

 Nexus considers the folder containing a `tsconfig.json` to be the project root.

-Nexus honours settings within `tsconfig.json`.
+_source root_

-Nexus requires that the value of `compilerOptions.rootDir` to be within the `includes` array.
-Together, these define the source root.
-All of your app code must live within the source root.
+Source Root is the base from which your source code layout starts.
+So, all of your app code must live within the source root.
+Your JavaScript build output will mirror it.

+Source Root is defined by setting `compilerOptions.rootDir` and adding its value also to the `includes` array.

-If you do not specify `compilerOptions.rootDir` then source root is taken to be project root.
+If you do not specify `compilerOptions.rootDir` then source root is taken to be project root, and the `includes` array may be empty.

+Nexus requires that the `includes` array does not contain any modules source the source root.

+_out root_

 You can control the build output with `compilerOptions.outDir`.
 You can override its value with `nexus build --out`.
 By default build output goes into `node_modules/.build`.